oscar-lima/pybullet_ros/README.md

 ![robot](https://github.com/oscar-lima/pybullet_ros/blob/melodic/common/images/r2d2_rviz.png "R2 D2 in ROS")

-# Help needed
+# Project status

-This project is in a early stage and presents with position, velocity and effort control interfaces.
+This project is in a medium stage and presents with the following features:

+- body velocity control - subscription to cmd_vel topic and apply desired speed to the robot (without noise)
+- joint control: Position, velocity and effort control for all revolute joints on the robot
+- sensors: Robot base odometry, joint odometry (joint position, velocity and effort sensors), laser scanner

+Missing:

-It currently lacks integration with sensors (e.g. Lidar, RGB and RGBD cameras)
+- sensors: RGB (image) and RGBD (pointcloud)

-Some more work is needed and help/comments are welcome.

 Main implementation is done [here](https://github.com/oscar-lima/pybullet_ros/blob/melodic/ros/src/pybullet_ros/pybullet_ros.py)

 ## Installation

+The following instructions have been tested under ubuntu 16.04, 18.04 and kinetic, melodic ROS distributions.

 This wrapper requires that you have pybullet installed, you can do so by executing:

-        sudo -H pip3 install pybullet simple-pid
+        sudo -H pip3 install pybullet

-Apart from that, just clone the repo inside your [catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace), compile (catkin build) and source your devel workspace.
+Additionally clone this repository inside your [catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace), compile (catkin build) and source your devel workspace (as you would normally do with any ROS pkg).

-## Test the simulator with position and velocity control interface
+## Test the simulator

+We provide with 2 robots for testing purposes: acrobat and r2d2, they can be found [here](https://github.com/oscar-lima/pybullet_ros/tree/melodic/common/test/urdf).

-### Bringup a simple one joint example robot
+### Bringup r2d2 robot

-This code is shipped with a simple URDF robot for testing purposes, you can run it by executing:
+This code is shipped with a simple URDF robot for testing purposes (r2d2), you can run it by executing:

         roslaunch pybullet_ros bringup_robot_example.launch